echase20/TheQGame/8/self-8.md

   - does the purpose statement explain how to program to the observer's interface?

-  The observer does not have its purpose statement yet.
+  The observer does not have its purpose statement yet.<br>
   - does the purpose statement explain how a user would use the observer's view?
 Or is it explained elsewhere?